Muhammad al-Mukhtar al-Shinqiti: Biography

-Bearing one of the most common trinomial given names in Mauritania, al-Shinqiti was born in Nouakchott to a businessman and scholar.
+Bearing one of the most common trinomials given names in Mauritania, al-Shinqiti was born in Nouakchott to a businessman and scholar.
 He memorized the Qur'an at the age of 11 and expanded his scholarship of religion by taking extra schooling years during high school.
 He then took an undergraduate double major in both religious sciences and translation studies.

 Along with translation in journalism, he first worked as a secondary school teacher.
 Then, due to his perceived conservative background, he was assigned a tutoring position in a salafi university in Yemen.
 He resigned two years later, stating that his views conflicted with their mainstream ideology, like, for example, denying the religious retribution of Ridda.

 During his scholarship in Texas, he volunteered to serve as an imam in the Islamic Center of South Plains in Lubbock.

 Political views

 Shinqiti is a strong proponent of Islamism and considers himself "a brother of the Muslim Brotherhood".
 He emphasizes a compatibility between Shari'a and political freedom, claiming that any purported conflict between the two is a result of an unclear theory of religion.
 Also, he thinks the Islamic world suffers from a schism between Islamic and secular factions, which necessitates the emphasis on such compatibility.

-He has spoken against the Iranian meddling in the Middle East, which he says was facilitated by the United States.
+He has spoken against the Iranian-funded proxy conflict in the Middle East, which he says was facilitated by the United States.

-In 2008, responding to Yahya Jammeh's announcement of his intention to execute all homosexuals, al-Shinqiti issued a fatwa about homosexuality in Islam in which he denied a scriptural ground for punishment of homosexuals.
+In 2008, responding to Yahya Jammeh's announcement of his intention to execute all homosexuals, al-Shinqiti issued a fatwa about LGBT people and Islam in which he denied a scriptural ground for punishment of homosexuals.
 However, he assured that it is strongly condemned and is considered by Islam to be immoral and "anti-life".